nathanwkwong/react-websocket-wordle/README.md

 4. To improve user experience, which trade-off the client and server structure complexity, the project includes both one and two play modes, which could allow a player to play their own if there is no other player online.

 5. To reduce UI complexity, a mobile version could be implement to improve user experience of the game play for mobile users.

+### Bonus features

+1. For multi player mode, even if the opponent disconnected, the game can still continuous as the player left will, this can improve user game play experience.
+2. The app have two modes, a player can still play with their own when there is no other player online which can improve user experience.

 ## Screenshots